vahid28k/GP-HMAT-MATLAB/README.md

 The implementation includes hierarchical derivative computations for a standard log likelihood for GP training.
 Linear solves for n=1e6 and n=1e5 GP nodes on a single CPU takes slightly more than a minute and a few seconds respectively.

-The method empirically exhibits O(nlog(n)) scalability for sloving Ax=b, which supports the cost estimates obtained analytically.
+The method empirically exhibits O(nlog(n)) scalability for sloving Ax=b, which is in suffiecient agreement with the analytical cost estimate.
+In some cases, empiricall results are more promising than the analytical cost estimate.

 <img src="matrix_self1.png" width="400">  <img src="tree1.png" width="400" style="vertical-align:top">